Ctross/Ctross.github.io/publications/index.md

 tawkto: true               # Enable tawk.to-Service › More › _config.yml
 ---

 [27][27] Pacheco-Cobos, L., <strong>Ross, C.T.</strong>, Rosetti, M.F., Hudson, R., and Winterhalder, B. (2017).
 Search dynamics of Mexican Tlaxcaltec mushroom foragers confirm marginal value theorem predictions.
+In Review.

 [26][26] <strong>Ross, C.T.</strong> and Winterhalder, B. Indigenous Colombian blowgun hunters use adaptive encounter-conditional heuristics not Levy flights when searching for prey.
+In Review.

 [25][25] <strong>Ross, C.T.</strong>, Pacheco-Cobos, L., and Winterhalder, B. (2017).
-Adaptive encounter-conditional heuristics outperform Levy flights in search for patchily distributed prey
+Adaptive encounter-conditional heuristics outperform Levy flights in search for patchily distributed prey.
+In Review.

 [24][24] <strong>Ross, C.T.</strong>, Winterhalder, B., and McElreath, R. (2017).
 Resolution of apparent paradoxes in the frequency of the use of lethal and non-lethal force by police.
+In Review.

 [23][23] Purzycki, B., <strong>Ross, C.T. </strong>, Apicella, C., Atkinson, Q., Cohen, E., McNamara, R.A., Willard, A.K., Xygalatas, D., Norenzayan, A., and Henrich, J. (2017).
 Material security, life history, and moralistic religions: A cross-cultural examination.
+In Review.

 [22][22] <strong>Ross, C.T. </strong> (2017).
 Digging deeper: population-level racial disparities, exposure to police victimisation and psychological trauma.
 Epidemiology and Psychiatric Sciences 11, 1-3.